1tablespoonbrown sugarplus more, to taste (see note 3)

 In a large saucepan over medium heat, toast cinnamon stick pieces, peppercorns, coriander seeds, and cloves, shaking occasionally until fragrant, about 1 to 3 minutes.

 To the saucepan, slowly add cider, orange zest, and sugar.
 Simmer until flavors meld, about 30 minutes.
 Using a wide shallow spoon, skim any foam that may come to the surface.

-Prepare a fine mesh strainer with a coffee filter and place over large bowl.
+Prepare a fine mesh strainer with a coffee filter or a triple layer of cheesecloth and place over large bowl.
 Strain mixture through prepared strainer.
 Discard solids.
 Return cider mixture to saucepan and stir in brandy.
 Serve in mugs with orange slices for garnish.

-- Brown sugar: Takes the edge off the booze and adds richness.
-You might want to add more or less depending on your taste preference, as well as how sweet the cider is.
+Brown sugar: Takes the edge off the booze and adds richness.
+Add more or less to taste depending on how sweet your apples are and what you like.

-- Brandy: I love the flavor of brandy and apple cider.
-You could use bourbon in a pinch, too.
+Brandy: I love the flavor of brandy and apple cider, but bourbon or spiced rum works too.

 Yield: This recipe makes twelve 1-cup servings (and is easily doubled or tripled for your crowd).